 The downward run graph \((S, \rta)\) associated with the tree \((S, \upa)\) is defined by \(x \rta x^-\) for \(x \in S_+\) and \(e \rta x\) for every \(x \in S\).

 We will refer to the downward run graph \((\N, \rta)\) associated with \((\N, \upa)\), the covering graph of \((\N, \le)\), as the standard downward run graph.
+That is, for this graph, \(x \rta x - 1\) for \(x \in \N_+\) and \(0 \rta x\) for every \(x \in \N\).
 This is the graph of the classical remaining life Markov chain, which in turn is the time-reversal of the success-runs chain.
-Generalizations of success runs graphs will be studied in Section 6.
+Generalizations of success runs graphs will be studied in Section 4.
 For the remiander of this section, we assume that \((S, \rta)\) is the downward run graph associated with a rooted tree \((S, \upa)\) with at least two elements.
-A path in \((S, \rta)\) moves successivley down the tree from the starting point, and then if the path hits \(e\), the next state can be any element of \(S\), including \(e\).
+A walk in \((S, \rta)\) moves successivley down the tree from the starting point, and then if the walk reaches \(e\), the next step of the walk can be any element of \(S\), including \(e\).
 The walk functions are complicated except in some special cases.

 Let \(L\) denote the set of leaves (vertices without children) in the rooted tree \((S, \upa)\).
 The (right) \(\sigma\)-algebra associated with the downward run graph \((S, \rta)\) is \(\ms P(L^c) \cup \{L\}\).